-\ This table reflects J.W.
+This table reflects J.W.
 Marriott, Jr.'s 2022 compensation for service as the Company's Executive Chairman.
 As described above, he retired from the Company in May 2022 and was designated Chairman Emeritus.
 He does not receive any compensation in that role.
+Mr. Harrison retired from the Company in January 2023.